Quasi-Monte Carlo finite element approximation of the Navier-Stokes equations with initial data modeled by log-normal random fields: Finite element approximation

-Here, the positive parameter $\sigma_j:=(1-k\gamma_j)^{-1}$. \end{lemma} Finally, let us make some comments on the error estimate for the implicit conforming Galerkin finite element scheme \eqref{SIBE}-\eqref{SIBE_initial}. which has a long and rich history \cite{NS_est_1, girault, NS_est_3, NS_est_4, NS_est_5, NS_est_6, NS_est_7, NS_est_8, NS_est_9, Temam, NS_est_10, NS_est_11, volker}.
-In particular, the fully-implicit backward Euler time-stepping scheme has the first-order convergence in time, while the order of convergence for space discretization depends on the regularity of solutions.
+Now we discuss the error estimate for the scheme \eqref{SIBE}, which has a long and rich history (see, e.g., \cite{NS_est_1, girault,Temam, volker} for a rather incomplete list).
+The scheme has a first-order convergence in time, while the convergence order for spatial discretization depends on the regularity of solutions.
+More precisely, we decompose the error $\uu(t_J)-\uu^J_h$ of the fully-discrete scheme \eqref{SIBE} into